Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

     - Click the [SAVE] button at the bottom of the *Edit price* window.
         The *Edit price* window is closed.
 The entered prices are displayed in the *Max value* box.

-7. Enter the carrier identifier in the *Carrier* field.
+8. Enter the carrier identifier in the *Carrier* field.
 Both letters and numbers can be entered.

-8. Enable the *Express* toggle if express delivery applies for the shipment.
-Otherwise, leave it disabled.
+9. Enable the *Express* toggle if express delivery applies for the shipment.
+For standard delivery, leave the toggle disabled.
 By default, this toggle is disabled.

-9. Enter the applicable package type identifier in the *Package type identifier* field.
+10. Enter the applicable package type identifier in the *Package type identifier* field.
 Both letters and numbers can be entered.

-10. Click the *Ship-to country* drop-down list and select the country where the shipment is to be sent to.
+11. Click the *Ship-to country* drop-down list and select the country where the shipment is to be sent to.

-11. Enter the applicable priority value in the *Priority* field.
+12. Enter the applicable priority value in the *Priority* field.
 This field is mandatory.
     > [Info] The priority value is used by the system to determine the package type to be used for a shipment when the criteria of two or more package types match.
 The priority value becomes then the decisive criterion.
 In the priority scale, the lower the number, the higher the priority, that is, priority 1 is higher than priority 4.

-12. Enter the applicable information in the *Additional services (shipping method)* field.
+13. Enter the applicable information in the *Additional services (shipping method)* field.
 Both letters and numbers can be entered.

-13. Click the [SAVE] button in the upper right corner.
+14. Click the [SAVE] button in the upper right corner.
     The *Submitting data...* notice is displayed while saving and then the *Creation successful* pop-up window.

      ![Package type created](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/CreationSuccessful.png "[Package type created]")